SoumyajitPaul-git/Dard-e-Data_Challenge1_TMP/README.md

 Dard-e-Data_Challenge1_TMP

 📊 The EDA Mission Briefing
 This repository contains our team's submission for The Manhattan Project's Exploratory Data Analysis (EDA) Group Challenge.
-Our mission was to analyze the provided dataset to uncover actionable insights for OmniMart Retailers, focusing on customer behavior, product performance, and operational efficiency.
+Our mission was to analyze the provided dataset `retail_data.csv` to uncover actionable insights for OmniMart Retailers, focusing on customer behavior, product performance, and operational efficiency.

 ---